 - The best exercise machines for the chest: dedicated chest press machines can be quite good for working the chest under a deep stretch, often allowing for a greater range of motion than the barbell bench press.
 Then, for an isolation lift, both the pec deck and pec fly machines are great for challenging our chests in a maximally stretched position, and both have great strength curves.

 - The best exercise machines for the upper back: the t-bar row exercise machines are fantastic, offering a better strength curve for our lats than barbell rows.
 The only downside is that they won’t bulk up our spinal erectors and hips, as the barbell row does.
 Lat pulldowns are great, too, and are quite similar to chin-ups, except working fewer muscles and putting more emphasis on the lats.
 For isolation lifts, straight-arm lat pulldowns are great for working the lats with a good strength curve.
+(And if you don’t have access to exercise machines, here are some free-weight alternatives to the lat pulldown.)

 - The best exercise machines for the shoulders: shoulder press machines can be good for working our front and side delts through a large range of motion, and cable lateral raises can offer a better strength curve than dumbbell lateral raises.